Last Updated February 12th, 2023 at 05:21 pm by Lisa

-For years, this recipe rested in my collection of California Food Recipes.
-When I finally made it, memories flooded back of weeknight dinners at home with my family around the table in the 1970s and '80s.
-Oh my gosh, I almost burst into tears when I licked the spoon and got a taste!
+For years, this recipe from my Mom rested in my family collection of California Food Recipes with many others.
+I finally pulled it out, and made it.
+Wow!
+Memories flooded back of weeknight dinners at home with my family around the table in the 1970s and '80s.
+Oh my gosh, I burst into tears when I licked the spoon and got a taste!

 Green Goddess Dressing Recipe